 - the reflection on feedback from the environment as a result of an individual's overt behavior.

-A second aspect of the framework is that human beings do not develop in isolation; they develop in a variety of contexts (environments in which the individual human being is in constant interaction) have a major role in human development and behavior (e.g., Bridge, Judd & Moock, 1979; Bronfenbrenner, 1977, 1979, 1989)
+A related aspect of the framework is that human beings do not develop in isolation; they develop in a variety of contexts (environments in which the individual human being is in constant interaction) that have a major role in human development and behavior (e.g., Bridge, Judd & Moock, 1979; Bronfenbrenner, 1977, 1979, 1989; Koestler, 1990)

-The first level of the ecology or the context of human development is the microsystem.
+The first level of the ecology or the context of human development (Bronfenbrenner, 1977, 1979, 1989) is the microsystem (the individual is now considered as a holon in a holarchical relationship to the family).
 This level has the most immediate and earliest influence and includes the family,

 along with local neighborhood or community institutions such as the school, religious institutions and peer groups as well as the specific culture within which the family identifies.